christianThardy/christianThardy.github.io/tom-interpretability.md

 **Mid-Layer Previous Token Integration (L10-12)**
 - **Primary Function:** Complex state representation building
     - **QKVO Flow:**
-      - 10.5 queries against 5.4 keys, encodes simple incomplete clauses, noun phrases, verb phrases and prepositional phrases with a bias for John (`John takes the`, `Mark takes the cat`, `John comes back`, `John looks around the room`)
+      - 10.5 queries against 5.4 keys to encode basic but incomplete phrases (noun, verb, prepositional) with John-centric bias (`John takes the`, `Mark takes the cat`, `John comes back`, `John looks around the room`)
       - 10.5 queries 8.1 outputs, encodes parallel states between `John` and `Mark`
-        - 10.5's keys draw from 8.1's output, retrieves `the cat` and `the box` early in the sequence, `the room`, `school`, `work` in the middle of the sequence and actions regarding John when we returns to the room
+        - Keys draw from 8.1 output to track objects (`cat`, `box`) early and locations (`room`, `school`, `work`) mid-sequence

-      - 11.3 queries the output of 2.3, encoding the initial state of the scene (`are John, Mark, a cat`) and each subjects seperate state (`John takes cat and puts it on the`, `While John is away, Marks takes cat off the basket and puts it on the`, `John thinks the cat is on the`)
+      - 11.3 queries the queries output of 2.3 to encode scene's initial state and individual subject states (`John takes cat and puts it on the`, `While John is away, Marks takes cat off the basket and puts it on the`, `John thinks the cat is on the`)
-      - 11.3 queries the keys of 10.5, attending to locations and objects
-        - 11.3 keys attend to 10.5 queries, attending to the initial state of the scene and each subjects seperate state, primarily focusing on the initial scene and (`Mark leaves work`)
+        - Keys and queries interact with 10.5 to attend to locations, objects, and scene states
-        - Values encode and project the initial state of the scene from 10.5's queries (`the room there are John, Mark, a cat, a box, and a basket.`)
+          - Values project initial scene state from 10.5 queries (`the room there are John, Mark, a cat, a box, and a basket.`)

-      - 12.1 queries the keys of 5.2, encoding subjects leaving the room (`He leaves the room and goes to school`, `Mark leaves the room and goes to work`), with a big focus on John's state of mind after returning (`He doesn't know what happened`)
+      - 12.1 queries track movement of main subjects via 5.2 keys with focus on John's state of mind after returning (`He doesn't know what happened`)
         - 12.1 keys heavily attend to the actions of the subjects before they leave and after they leave (`John takes the cat and puts it on the basket.
 He leaves the room and goes to school`, `Mark takes the cat off the basket and puts it on the box.
 Mark leaves the room and goes to work`)
-          - Values settle on focusing on parts of the sequence regarding John being away, and not knowing what happened after he returned
+          - Values concentrate on sequence during John's absence and his lack of knowledge after return

-      - 12.2 queries the keys of 12.2, producing a strong "self-composition”/ previous token head pattern across the entire sequence, with the most activity on `John takes the cat and puts it on the basket`, `Mark takes the cat off the basket and puts it on the box`, `the cat is on the`
+      - 12.2 queries the keys of 12.2, forms a strong "self-composition” pattern across the entire sequence, most activity on (`John takes the cat and puts it on the basket`, `Mark takes the cat off the basket and puts it on the box`, `the cat is on the`)
-        - 12.2 keys attend to the tokens in 12.2's queries producing another strong self composition pattern across the entire sequence, the most activity in the same areas
+        - 12.2 keys attend to the tokens in 12.2's queries forming strong self composition pattern across the entire sequence, most activity in the same areas
-          - Values encode the middle of the sequence (`He leaves the room and goes to school`, `Mark leaves the room and goes to work`, `John comes back from school and enters the room`)
+          - Values encode mid-sequence events (`He leaves the room and goes to school`, `Mark leaves the room and goes to work`, `John comes back from school and enters the room`)

-      - 12.2 queries the keys of 12.3 forming a tight integration cluster across the entire sequence, showing the most activity on (`a cat`, `the cat`, `the basket`, `the box`, `the cat and puts it on the`, `the cat is on the`) across each part of the sequence
+      - 12.2 queries the keys of 12.3 create tight integration cluster across entire sequence, most activity on (`a cat`, `the cat`, `the basket`, `the box`, `the cat and puts it on the`, `the cat is on the`)
-      - Values from this cluster encode semantic state patterns (`John takes cat and puts`, `and puts on basket`, `Mark puts cat on box`, `Mark takes cat off basket`, `cat is on the`)
+        - Values encode semantic state patterns
-      - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (`John takes cat and puts it on the basket`, `Mark takes the cat off the basket and`)
+          - The final output of 12.3 balances attention between subjects, objects, and locations (`John takes cat and puts it on the basket`, `Mark takes the cat off the basket and`)

 ```markdown
 [DTH L8.1] ---------> [Induction L14-17]
     |                        |